jazminyuen/earthquakes_with_JS/README.md

 2. Tectonic plates
 3. Major earthquakes with a magnitude of 4.5 or greater

-The locations of each earthquake are marked with a circle with a radius scaled to the their magnitude.
-A legend is provided to as these earthquakes are color-coded by magnitude as well.
+The locations of each earthquake are marked with a circle with its radius scaled to their magnitude.
+A legend is provided as these earthquakes are color-coded by magnitude as well.

 In addition, the user can click on each point to display the exact magnitude and location of the earthquake.